It gives me great pleasure to welcome you to The Federation of Newent Schools.

 Caring and nuturing

-Children within both schools benefit from our outstanding pastoral and special needs team who work closely with staff and parents to provide focussed attention in meeting individual needs.
-This is an area that we place great emphasis on and further information can be found later in this booklet.
+Children within both Schools benefit from our outstanding pastoral and special needs team who work closely with staff and parents to provide focussed attention in meeting individual needs.
+This is an area that we place great emphasis on.

 A strong relationship with the community